plaresmedima/Flouri_et_al_2016/README.md

 Description
 -----------

-Simulation code for anonymised manuscript submitted to Magn Reson Med 2015, with title "Fitting the two-compartment model in DCE-MRI by linear inversion".
+Simulation code for anonymised manuscript submitted to Magn Reson Med 2015 (see preprint "Linear_2CM.pdf").
 This repository contains the IDL code to reproduce the results, figures and tables in the manuscript.

 To reproduce the figures and tables
 -----------------------------------